johnson882/Would-you-rather/README.md

 </p>

 React + Redux app asks a user questions and returns a percentage of answers from all users.
+User can also create new questions and a leaderboard shows which user has answered and created the most questions.

 ## Getting Started